Viewtiful Joe on the Nintendo Gamecube

 You could dodge out of the way of attacks by leaping upwards or ducking, and dodging enemy attacks temporarily dazed your would be assailant which left them wide open for your own counter moves.

 The player also had a certain number of hit points in the form of 'Life Marks' located above the VFX meter, which decreased whenever Joe took damage.

-Health levels were restored by picking up and eating burgers (another familiar feature of this type of game) which were dotted around the game.
+Health levels were restored by picking up and eating burgers (another familiar feature of this type of game) which were dotted around the play area.